demisto/content/Packs/PiHole/Integrations/PiHole/README.md

 Pi-hole is a network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole and optionally a DHCP server, intended for use on a private network.
-This integration was integrated and tested with version xx of PiHole
+This integration was integrated and tested with version FTL5.2 of PiHole
 ## Configure PiHole on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.